 Western Reserve Life

 Even if you pass any cognitive function testing, all of the competitive life insurance companies for seniors will request medical records for everyone over age 70.
-So if your doctor indicates you have memory issues, concerns about cognitive decline or indicates even possible mild dementia or Alzheimer’s in your records, this will also almost always result in a decline.
+If your doctor indicates you have memory issues, concerns about cognitive decline, or indicates even possible mild dementia or Alzheimer’s in your records, this will also almost always result in a decline.

-If you’re only interested in final expense insurance at smaller amount, like $25,000 or less, many of these type policies don’t require a medical exam and no cognitive function testing and most of these final expense companies won’t order your medical records.
+If you’re only interested in final expense insurance at smaller amounts, like $25,000 or less, many of these type policies don’t require a medical exam and no cognitive function testing, and most of these final expense companies won’t order your medical records.

-If you are declined for life insurance because of cognitive dysfunction and you feel you’ve exhausted all of your options and you’re being told that no company will insure you, there is always guaranteed issue life insurance available to you.
+If you are declined for life insurance because of cognitive dysfunction, you feel you’ve exhausted all of your options, and you’re being told that no company will insure you, there is always guaranteed issue life insurance available to you.